Vashistht/anlp-project/README.md

 # This is an attempt to recreate and improve Bonsai [Still Under Construction]
+The original source code can be found at [https://github.com/ldery/bonsai]

 Code for ["Everybody Prune Now: Structured Pruning of LLMs with only Forward Passes"] (https://arxiv.org/abs/2402.05406)